rsp/rsp/README.md

 <img src="https://pocztarski.com/rsp-li-banner-03-2435x198-q70.jpg" width="100%">

+Programming since I was 6, professionally since I was 16.

-I got obsessed with programming when I was 6 years old and hasn't recovered since then.
+I got obsessed with programming when I was a kid and hasn't recovered since then.

 🤝
 [![GitHub Followers][github-followers-img]][github-followers-url]